isabella232/azure-functions-course/course-details.md

 - Create and deploy an Azure Function
 - Intro to using beginner JS
 - Start working on request function

-Setting Up 👷
 - Download IDE (VS Code)
 - Sign up for Azure
 - Commit a Readme.md (how to commit files on github)

-Intro to Javascript 💻
 - Learning fundamentals
 - making a digital clock

-Intro to Functions 🧰
 - Create and deploy an HTTP trigger Azure Function that output the current time + date

 ### **Week 2**